 We can help you with this goal setting exercise.
 It’s exactly why we created our 10/3/now process.
 By looking at the short-term (now), medium-term (3 years) and long-term (10 years), you can plan for those big life events and move forward with a sense of security and confidence.

-Planning is one thing.
+Planning for private school fees is one thing.
 Sticking to the plan is another.
-The biggest challenge with staying on track is cashflow.
+The biggest challenge (and opportunity) to stay on track is cashflow.

 Unexpected events like we’ve experienced in recent years highlight how important it is to have a strong hold on cashflow, knowing where to set your limits and how to manage your spending.

 Again, we can help you here and establish easy to implement strategies and habits so that you control your cashflow, rather than your cashflow controlling you.

-Strategies like clearly separating your income into two streams; one to cover fixed spending (mortgage, bills, etc) and one for discretionary (gifts, entertainment, etc) with realistic limits.
+Strategies like clearly separating your income into two streams; one to cover fixed spending (education fees, home loan, bills, etc) and one for discretionary (gifts, entertainment, etc) with realistic limits.
 Balanced with strategies for paying off debt and saving for the future.
 Our Tribeca Tracker app is a great way we can help you stay on top of your budget and expenses.

 We know it’s not easy.
-Keeping a healthy cashflow takes plenty of effort and commitment.
+Keeping a healthy cashflow takes a huge amount of effort and commitment.
 But the payoff really comes in allowing you the freedom to choose the education that best meets your child’s needs.

 A word of caution.
-What appears the easiest way to meet those private school fees – school savings schemes, bonds, credit cards – may leave you with a larger debt and limited cashflow.
+What appears the easiest way to paying school fees – school savings schemes, bonds, credit cards – may leave you with a larger debt and limited cashflow.